ORNL-Fusion/kineticj/README.md

 ```

 ### Run the regression tests
 To aid development testing we include some simple regression testing.
-This is run as follows ...
+This is run as follows (or via `make test`) ...
 ```
 cd $KINETICJ_ROOT/tests
 python ../python/kj_test.py